01-edu/Branch-Blockchain/Quest1 Transactions/sendTransaction/README.md

 const txHash = 'be3d0d245e7dce50964ac9157aee7e18a3828be11d89f72ee0bc3f76b526e5bb'
 ```

+Congrats for your first Bitcoin transaction!

+### Hint

-*Nota Bene : The transaction must have been send in the last hour for the test to validate*
+The transaction must have been send in the last hour for the test to validate

 ### Notions